Islamic Society of North America: Services

+On August 30, 2013, Tahera Ahmad became the first woman to open an ISNA convention with a recitation of the Quran, which she did at the 50th Annual ISNA Convention in front of a mixed-gender audience.

 Interfaith dialogue

-ISNA invited Rabbi Eric Yoffie, president of the Union for Reform Judaism, to speak before its 44th annual meeting (2007).
-Reform Judaism is the largest Jewish denomination in the US.
-Yoffie denounced "opportunists" who demonise Islam, and called for an end to racial profiling and legal discrimination against Muslim Americans.
-Yoffie drew frequent applause, and a standing ovation.
-David Harris, executive director of the American Jewish Committee, criticized Yoffie.
+In 2007, ISNA invited Eric Yoffie, an American rabbi and the president of the Union for Reform Judaism, to speak before the organization's 44th annual meeting, where Yoffie denounced Islamophobia and called for Jews and Muslims to unite in pursuit of a two-state solution to bring an end to the Israeli–Palestinian conflict.
+Earlier, ISNA had condemned Hamas and Hezbollah for terrorism and endorsed the two-state solution as well, which were "key factors" in Yoffie's decision to engage with ISNA.
+Yoffie's speech drew frequent applause and a standing ovation from the crowd.
+David Harris, the executive director of the American Jewish Committee, criticized Yoffie as the voice of a "discredited group eager for mainstream recognition."

-ISNA also invited Rick Warren to address the 2009 annual ISNA convention.
-Rabbis, evangelical and Catholic leaders were also present.
+In 2009, ISNA invited Rick Warren, an American pastor, to address the annual convention.
+Rabbis and evangelical and Catholic figures were also present.

-ISNA has participated in interfaith dialogue with the U.S. Bishops' Committee for Ecumenical and Interreligious Affairs.
+ISNA has also engaged with the U.S. Bishops' Committee for Ecumenical and Interreligious Affairs.

-In 2016, ISNA and the American Jewish Committee formed the Muslim-Jewish Advisory Council to address rising bigotry against Jews and Muslims in the United States.
+In 2016, ISNA and the American Jewish Committee formed the Muslim-Jewish Advisory Council to address the rising rates of antisemitism and Islamophobia across the United States.

 Controversies

-Alleged extremist ties
+Alleged ties to extremists

-Former US Senator Jon Kyl (R-AZ) said that the Islamic Society of North America is "accused of ties to Islamic extremists."
+Former U.S. Senator Jon Kyl (R-AZ) said that the Islamic Society of North America is "accused of ties to Islamic extremists."
 Investigative journalist Steven Emerson accused ISNA of ties to terrorism and argued that ISNA is not as moderate as some "would like to believe."
-Others, such as Rabbi Marc Schneier, argue ISNA and other Islamic groups are too often condemned because of "extreme outliers."
+Others, such as rabbi Marc Schneier, argue ISNA and other Islamic groups are too often condemned because of "extreme outliers."

-Alleged terrorist financing
+Allegations of terrorism financing (2003–2007)

 ISNA was one of a number of Muslim groups investigated by US law enforcement for possible terrorist connections.
 Its tax records were requested in December 2003 by the Senate Finance Committee.
 However, the committee's investigation concluded in November 2005 having found no evidence of ties to terrorists.
 Committee chairman Charles Grassley said, "We did not find anything alarming enough that required additional follow-up beyond what law enforcement is already doing."

 In the 2007 Holy Land Foundation terrorist financing case, the United States Department of Justice named ISNA, along with Council on American-Islamic Relations (CAIR), the North American Islamic Trust (NAIT), as an unindicted co-conspirator and one of a number of "entities who are and/or were members of the US Muslim Brotherhood."
-ISNA, along with NAIT and CAIR, filed motions seeking to be removed from the UCC listing, and the District Judge found that the government had violated the organizations' rights by listing them as Unindicted Co-Conspirators.
+ISNA, along with NAIT and CAIR, filed motions seeking to be removed from the UCC listing, and the District Judge found that the government had violated the organizations' rights by publicly listing them as Unindicted Co-Conspirators.
+However, the judge did not remove ISNA from the list, ruling that prosecutors provided “ample evidence to establish the association” of ISNA to Hamas.